d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 We didn't have to individually allocate parameters, define our loss function, or implement stochastic gradient descent.
-Once we start working with much more complex models, the benefits of relying on Gluon's abstractions will grow considerably.
+Once we start working with much more complex models, Gluon's advantages will grow considerably.
-But once we have all the basic pieces in place, the training loop itself is strikingly similar to what we did when implementing everything from scratch.
+However, once we have all the basic pieces in place, the training loop itself is strikingly similar to what we did when implementing everything from scratch.

-To refresh your memory: for some number of epochs, we'll make a complete pass over the dataset (train_data), grabbing one minibatch of inputs and corresponding ground-truth labels at a time.
+To refresh your memory: for some number of epochs, we'll make a complete pass over the dataset (train_data), iteratively grabbing one minibatch of inputs and the corresponding ground-truth labels.
-For each batch, we will go through the following ritual:
+For each minibatch, we go through the following ritual:

 * Generate predictions by calling `net(X)` and calculate the loss `l` (the forward pass).
 * Calculate gradients by calling `l.backward()` (the backward pass).
-* Update the model parameters by invoking our SGD optimizer (note that `trainer` already knows which parameters to optimize over, so we just need to pass in the batch size.
+* Update the model parameters by invoking our SGD optimizer (note that `trainer` already knows which parameters to optimize over, so we just need to pass in the minibatch size.

 For good measure, we compute the loss after each epoch and print it to monitor progress.